numerous-com/numerous-sdk/docs/README.md

 Development of go CLI 🐹
 ------------------------

-The numerous CLI enables app development.

-### Building and running

-To build simply run `make cli-build`, and the executable is stored as `build/numerous`
+To build run `make cli-build`, and the executable is stored as `build/numerous`

-### Development

 While developing you can run the CLI like below.